khanZaki1/testmaverick-sdk/README.md

 ## Overview

 -   The Proctoring Settings SDK provides an interface to configure Auto Proctoring parameters for a test.

 -   It allows users to set preference for their test on how they want their test to be proctored and what all types of violations to capture.

 -   This SDK easily fits into existing online testing platforms and brings a bunch of useful features to enhance the proctoring experience.

 ## <u>Sequence Diagram</u>

 <p align="center">
-[TODO : Add Image here]

 <img src="images/report-sequence-diagram.png" width="40%" alt="report-sequence-diagram" />
 </p>